-At a time when the country was grappling with the stain of racial segregation, Sponsors for Educational Opportunity (SEO) was founded by investment banker Michael Osheowitz as a mentoring program to help underserved students gain admission to largely-white private colleges and universities.
-He recruited executives at top firms in law, finance, advertising and industry to work one-on-one with Scholars to help get them into colleges such as Harvard, Dartmouth, Williams, Smith, Mt.
+Sponsors for Educational Opportunity (SEO) is founded in 1963 by investment banker Michael Osheowitz as a mentoring program to help underserved students gain admission to what were then largely-white private colleges and universities.
+He recruits executives at top firms in law, finance, advertising and industry to work one-on-one with Scholars to help get them into colleges such as Harvard, Dartmouth, Williams, Smith, Mt.
 Holyoke, Columbia and Brown as well as SUNY and CUNY schools.

-SEO Career launches.
-This summer internship program brings promising college students of color into businesses that want to increase their racial diversity.
+SEO Career launches as a summer internship program for underrepresented college students.
 Eleven summer interns are placed at five investment banks.

 SEO London launches.

-SEO finds that Scholars can gain access to top colleges but are not always academically prepared to thrive there.
-In fact, U.S. Department of Education research shows that “A” work in low-income schools equals “C” work in affluent schools.
-This sparks a transformation of the founding SEO Scholars program from a mentor-centered experience to a rigorous out-of-school academic program–SEO Scholars–that begins in the 9th grade and continues through college graduation.
+U.S. Department of Education research shows that “A” work in low-income schools equals “C” work in affluent schools.
+SEO’s founding program is transformed from a mentor-centered experience to a rigorous out-of-school academic program–SEO Scholars–that begins in the 9th grade and continues through college graduation.

 Grand opening of SEO headquarters in the heart of the financial district in New York City.